| |

 For flavor, texture, and other nutrients, consider adding hummus, salsa, tamari, coconut aminos, fresh herbs, nutritional yeast, and more.

-Batch cook by ingredient
+Batch Cook by Ingredient

 With that formula in mind, now it’s time to get organized.
 Again, it’s not about prepping entire recipes (unless that calls to you, of course).
 Rather, prep ingredients.
 From the categories above, choose what sounds good, what’s economical, and head to the store.
 Once you’re home, consider batch cooking.
 When you batch cook by ingredient, you can stretch that ingredient to work for a few recipes.
 The key is to choose recipes with similar base ingredients, like roasted or raw vegetables, chicken, etc. Having them ready in advance makes formula-building a breeze.
 But beyond the formula above, you can use prepped ingredients for soups, put them into salads, add them to stir-fries, or use them as snacks.